manishgautam30/Grossify-Mini-Project/README.md

 # GrossifyApp
-## "Grossify App" is our Mini project given during session2020-2021 in 3rd year Vth sem.
+## "Grossify App" is our Mini project given during session2020-2021 in 3rd year Vth sem Under the Mentorship of Neeraj sir.